Council of Peace

 Jasher 34:57-62

-And Judah called to one of his father’s servants, “Go now and see where those kings, who are coming against us, are situated with their armies.”
+Then Judah called one of his father’s servants and said, “Go and find out where the kings who are coming against us are camped with their armies.”

 Isaac is informed about what’s happening and prays for his family